Hugo Award FAQ

 The list of categories for which the Hugos have been awarded has changed frequently down the years.
 The categories that exist now are ones that have proven to work well and provide reasonable competition.
 But new categories are sometimes added, and old ones sometimes removed.
 Changing the categories requires that a motion to do so be passed at the WSFS Business Meeting at two successive Worldcons.
 Anyone attending a Worldcon can propose a motion to the Business Meeting.
 However, if you wish to do so you would be advised to consult the Chairman or Parliamentarian of that year’s Business Meeting for advice as to the appropriate wording.

-To create a viable new category, it needs to include enough first-rate works that there will be five worthy nominees each year, and it needs to be sufficiently universal that most people nominating and voting for the Hugos could intelligently make choices.
-So, today, Best Original Electronic Novel would not work as a category because so little is published that way.
-And Best Copyeditor would fail because few voters are in a position to pass judgment as they never see books before the copyeditor has worked on them.
+To create a viable new category, it needs to include enough first-rate works that there will be a sufficient number of worthy nominees each year, and it needs to be sufficiently universal that most people nominating and voting for the Hugos could intelligently make choices.
+So, for example, Best Proofreader would fail because few voters are in a position to pass judgment as they never see books before the proofreader has worked on them.

 You can find more advice on how to change the Hugo rules here.